droglenc/droglenc.github.io/capstones/index.md

 layout: page
 title: Students Do Science!
 ---
 Research opportunities for students interested in fisheries are available at Northland College.
 These opportunities allow a student to work closely with a professor or personnel from a local resource agency and to develop research skills in preparation for graduate school or future employment.
 Projects may result in publication in professional journals or an agency completion report.
-If you are interested in conducting independent research related to fisheries, then contact [Dr. Derek Ogle](mailto:dogle@northland.edu) or Dr. Matthew Cooper during (preferably) your sophomore or junior year.

 ## Current Students [supervisor and partners shown in brackets]

 ----

 ## Past Students

+### 2020

+* **Michael Lant**, Anglersheds  [Ogle/WiDNR-Escanaba Lake Research Station]

 ### 2019
 * **Joshua Lyons**, Precision metrics summarized from 20+ years of fish age estimation studies.
 [Poster](Lyons_Poster.pdf) / [Paper](Lyons_Capstone_Paper_FINAL.pdf) [Ogle]